owenmonroe/knowledge_periodicals_text_reuse/003_transcripts1.md

 622 On this day the flight of the impostor Mohammed from Mecca took place.
 In from it, his followers date the event of their history.
 The epoch is called from the Arabic world, which signifies to fly or to leave one's country, the Hegira.

-1377.
-Richard, the second only child of Edward the Black Prince, was crowned at Westminster.
+1377 Richard II, only child of Edward the Black Prince, was crowned at Westminster.
 He did not inherit the warlike genius or the talent of his father and grandfather, but seems to have been of a mild, amiable disposition, and may truly be said, in the words of Shakespeare, to have been a man more sinned against than sinning.
 1546 and a skew A young lady of great merit and beauty, connected with most of the ladies of the court and with the Queen.
 Catherine Parr was burned at Smithfield for denying the doctrine of the Real Presence.

 1800 Died at his seat near Southampton.
 Brian Edwards the author of The History of the West Indies.